rust-lang/book/second-edition/src/appendix-03-derivable-traits.md

 `clone` on each item.
 Thus, the type stored in the slice must implement `Clone`.

-The `Copy` trait allows you to duplicate a value by only copying bits stored on the stack; no abritrary code is necessary.
+The `Copy` trait allows you to duplicate a value by only copying bits stored on the stack; no arbitrary code is necessary.
 See the "Stack-Only Data: Copy" section in Chapter 4 for more information on `Copy`.

 <!-- I'm not clear on why the clone trait uses arbitrary code but copy doesn't